GeekInTheNorth/GeekInTheNorth.github.io/_posts/2026-03-05-stott-security-5.md

 ]
 ```

-> ⚠️ **Migration warning:** Any configuration on the old Response Headers interface will need to be recreated.
+⚠️ **Migration warning:** Any configuration on the old Response Headers interface will need to be recreated.
 Response Headers that were previously managed through the old interface will appear as Disabled and the edit modal will present the same friendly options that were available in the previous UI.
+The headers that need re-configuring are limited to:

+- Cross-Origin-Embedder-Policy
+- Cross-Origin-Opener-Policy
+- Cross-Origin-Resource-Policy
+- X-Content-Type-Options
+- X-XSS-Protection
+- X-Frame-Options
+- Referrer-Policy
+- Strict-Transport-Security (HSTS)

 ## Audit Record Clean Up